Jamaican Steam Fish with Okra Recipe

-Today, we’ll solve that problem with my ultimate Jamaican Steam Fish and Okra recipe.
+Today, I’ll share my mouth-watering Jamaican Steam Fish and Okra recipe that my husband says ‘hits the spot’ every time.
 This succulent seafood specialty is what you’ll need to add lots of delicious ‘spice’ to your life.

 Follow my recipe below, Bless up and enjoy it!

-- 3 - 4 medium red or yellow tail snapper fish or sliced kingfish
+- 3 - 4 medium whole red or yellowtail snapper fish or sliced kingfish

 - pumpkin diced (optional)

-- ½ tsp scotch bonnet pepper or to taste
+- ½ medium scotch bonnet pepper or to taste (de-seeded)

 - 6 - 8 pimento seeds